LuciferYang/spark/connector/connect/docs/client-connection-string.md

 be parsed properly by most systems.
 For example, hostnames have to be valid and cannot contain arbitrary characters.
 Configuration parameter are passed in the style of the HTTP URL Path Parameter Syntax.
 This is similar to the JDBC connection strings.
 The path component must be empty.
-All parameters are interpreted **case sensitive**.
+All parameters are interpreted **case-sensitive**.

 ```shell
 sc://hostname:port/;param1=value;param2=value